capsicumbaccatum/MS2LDA_workshop_Halle/README.md

 Please be aware that you need an account to run the workflow, and that you will need to upload the MGF file first.
 You can then download the consensus spectra MGF file from the task website once the workflow has completed.
 Important: It is necessary to change the field "SCANS" to "FEATURE_ID" in the consensus spectra MGF file you download from GNPS.

-You can find the CMN graphml file also in this folder: GNPS2_files.
+You can find the CMN graphml file also in this folder: Cytoscape_network.
 Please load this file into Cytoscape using: File -> Import -> Network from File You can then adapt the layout and style to your convenience.